Kentucky Court Records

 - Mail theft

 When a felony conviction is expunged, the judgment is vacated and the charges against the offender dismissed.
-Records of the conviction or charge will be removed from all court and state agency systems and databases so that when official background checks are performed, the record will not be found.
+Records of the sentence or charge may be removed from all court and state agency systems and databases so that the record is not found when official background checks are performed.
 Persons whose records have been expunged do not have to disclose the charge, conviction, or any other matter relating to the expungement.
-This applies to instances of employment, housing, credit, and other types of applications.
-After the felony record has been expunged, voting rights will be restored if the person is not otherwise forbidden from voting.
+This applies to employment, housing, credit, and different types of applications.
+After the felony record is expunged, voting rights may be restored if the person is forbidden from voting.

-However, the administrative office of the courts will retain some information about the expungement.
-The prosecutor in the case may also retain a record of the expungement.
+However, the administrative office of the courts typically retains some information about the expungement.
+The prosecutor in the case may also keep a record of the expungement.
 These records are non-public and are only used for administrative and law enforcement purposes.

 KRS.431.073 lays out the requirements and procedure for expunging records of felony charges or convictions in Kentucky.
 A person may be eligible to have their felony records expunged if: